-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Rwanda while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Rwanda while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Rwanda.

 When negotiating terms of an employment contract and offer letter with an employee in Rwanda, it may be useful to keep the following in mind: